massimo-cassandro/symfony-bootstrap-form-theme/README.md

 This option is inspired by the <a href="http://davidstutz.de/bootstrap-multiselect/">Bootstrap Multiselect plugin</a>, and offers a way to arrange in a more compact way multiple elements.

-For usability reasons, it should not be used if you have a lot of elements.
+For usability reasons, it should not be used with a large number of items.

 To activate this option set `params.multiselect` to `true` for default settings, or set placeholder and specific classes for menu and buttons as described in [Bootstrap docs](https://getbootstrap.com/docs/4.4/components/dropdowns/):